Tthh123/INF2009_GROUP1/README.md

 ## 🛠️ Hardware and Tools Selection – Justification

-This section outlines the rationale behind the selection of hardware and tools used for our **Localized Weather Early Warning System**.
+This section outlines the rationale behind the selection of hardware and tools used for our project.
 All choices were made based on criteria such as **efficiency, suitability for remote outdoor use, and compatibility with edge computing frameworks**.

 ---